TripleSpeeder/StandingOrderDapp/README.md

 - Payment period: 1 week
 - First payment: Date when the rent contract started (let's say 3 days ago)

-When the order is created it will appear on stors.dappstar.io as outgoing order.
+When the order is created it will appear on [http://stors.dappstar.io](http://stors.dappstar.io) as outgoing order.
 Also the renting company will see the order on stors.dappstar.io as incoming order.
 Initially the standing order will not have any funds in it, so the renting company will not be able to collect anything.
 The UI will reflect that the order is underfunded, as the first payment was due already 3 days ago!
 Let's fix this by opening the "Add funds" dialog.

 #### Adding funds to a standing order
-The "Add funds" screen display on the left side the current contract information.
+The "Add funds" screen displays on the left side the current contract information.
 Current funding state will read something like "Contract is missing 1 eth!".
 On the right side I can specify how much ETH to add; the UI will calculate how many payments will be covered based on the entered amount, or how much ETH are necessary based on the entered number of payments.

-I want to fund the contract to cover 2 months, so i chose to fund 8 ETH.
+I want to fund the contract to cover 2 months, so I choose to fund 8 ETH.
 Once I'm satisfied with the parameters I click on "Add funds" to initiate the transaction.
 The funds will now be transferred from my account to the contract.

 #### Collecting funds from a standing order
-If the rental company now checks stors.dappstar.io, it will see the incoming order listed with 1 ether available to collect.
+If the rental company now checks [http://stors.dappstar.io](http://stors.dappstar.io), it will see the incoming order listed with 1 ether available to collect.
 It can click on the "collect funds" button, and 1 ether will be transferred from the contract to the rental company's wallet.
 Note that only 1 ether is available to collect, although I have put 8 ETH to the contract.
 Only after another payment period is passed there will be one more ether available to collect for the